This site is reader supported through affiliate purchases.

 Advanced Questioning Skills

-When your English reaches a certain level (If you can read and understand this sentence, you are at the right level!), you can begin to improve your conversation skills by learning how to ask questions that require more thought to answer.
+When your English reaches an intermediate level, you can begin to improve your conversation skills by learning how to ask questions that require more thought to answer.
 Interesting questions are thought-provoking questions that make people think.
 Everyone – both native and non-native speakers – can benefit from this skill.